emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 # Introduction

-This document delineates the requirements for standards specifications in Energy Efficiency Management, extending the foundational work of RFC6988 and incorporating recent insights from operator requirements and the GREEN BoF discussions.
-Eleven years after the publication of RFC6988, this document reassesses and updates the requirements to align with contemporary needs.
+This document groups use cases for managing energy-efficient networks from operators and from discussions since the GREEN BoF discussions.
+The primary objectives of this draft is to define use cases.

-The primary objectives of this draft, which are listed in the goals and scope with the creation of the GREEN WG charter, is focusing on two main targets:
-(1) collecting and updating requirements for the management of energy-efficient networks, and (2) defining use cases for managing energy-efficient networks.

 Section 2 groups the use cases of the GREEN WG proponents [charter-refinement], [operators-inputs], [GREEN-BOF], [sustainability-insights], [legacy-path].
 Several of them might not be relevant for the current charter.

 Section 3 shows a framework where the use cases can be put in situation using three core functions: discovery, monitoring, and control.

 ## Background

 With rising energy costs and an increasing awareness of the environmental impact of running information technology equipment, Energy efficiency Management functions and management interfaces are becoming an additional basic requirement for network management systems and devices connected to a network.

-   This document defines requirements for standards specifications for Energy efficiency Management, including discovery functions, monitoring functions and control functions.
-   Energy efficiency Management functions focus mainly on network devices and their built-in components that receive and provide electrical energy.
-Devices such as switches, routers, servers and storage devices should have an IP address providing a management interface for the network device.
-Alternatively, energy-related devices (for example, in building management, which typically don't support IP) might be connected via a proxy/gateway with an IP address.
+This document provides a set of use cases for Energy efficiency Management, including discovery functions, monitoring functions and control functions of network devices (naively switches, routers, servers and storage devices having an IP address providing a management interface) and their built-in components that receive and provide electrical energy.

-   These requirements are concerned with the standards specification process and not the implementation of specified standards.
-All requirements in this document must be reflected by standards specifications to be developed.
-However, which of the features specified by these standards will be mandatory, recommended, or optional for compliant implementations is to be defined by Standards Track document(s) and not in this document.

 # Use Cases